nest/nest-simulator/doc/htmldoc/installation/lecturer.rst

 ~~~~~~~~~~~~~~

 We provide a docker container for NEST that also includes NESTML.
 You can select from options
-to also include NEST-Desktop, Jupyter notebooks, or Jupyterlab.
+to also include NEST-Desktop, Jupyter Notebooks, or JupyterLab.

 See :ref:`instructions for docker here <docker>`.